slepp22/inventory_database_backend/README.md

 ## Deployment
 ### Database
-The Postgres Database is setup on Google Cloud SQL (Postgres 15) Please be aware that you cant just connect with to the database Public IP with the credentials.
+The Postgres Database is set up on Google Cloud SQL (Postgres 15) Please be aware that you cant just connect with to the database Public IP with the credentials.
 Your own network must be added in the Google Cloud Web Interface, so it only allows connection from known networks.